linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Valuing Bonds with Credit Spreads in QuantLib Python.md

 111.50977662665609
 ```

-Once we have constructed the spread [[The Vasicek Model|term structure]],  it is rather easy to value for other spreads.
+Once we have constructed the spread [term structure](../../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%209/The%20Vasicek%20Model.md),  it is rather easy to value for other spreads.
 All we need to do is change the `SimpleQuote` object `spread1` here.
 ```python
 spread1.setValue(0.01)
 fixed_rate_bond.NPV()